prysmaticlabs/documentation/docs/install/linux.md

   Once your beacon node is up, the chain will be waiting for you to deposit 3.2 Goerli ETH into a [validator deposit contract](../how-prysm-works/validator-deposit-contract) in order to activate your validator.

   To begin setting up a validator, follow the instructions found on [prylabs.network](https://prylabs.network) to use the Göerli ETH faucet and make a deposit.
 For step-by-step assistance with the deposit page, see the [activating a validator ](../prysm-usage/activating-a-validator.md)section of this documentation.
+For instructions on setting up multiple validators on a single machine, see the [../prysm-usage/wallet-keymanager](wallet keymanagers) section.

   It will take a while for the nodes in the network to process a deposit.
 Once the node is active, the validator will immediately begin performing its responsibilities.